 Natural vs. Artificial Parthenocarpy

-Natural parthenocarpy occurs on its own in some plant species under the influence of genetic factors, whereas artificial parthenocarpy comes about through treatment—for example, hormonal application.
-The former examples are naturally found in plants like bananas, and Musa spp., whereas the latter includes seedless grapes and some cucumbers.
+Natural parthenocarpy occurs on its own in some plant species under the influence of genetic factors, whereas artificial parthenocarpy comes about through treatment, for example, hormonal application.
+The former examples are naturally found in plants like bananas and Musa spp., whereas the latter includes seedless grapes and some cucumbers.

 Examples and Applications

 In apomixis, seeds are formed without fertilisation.
-In general, both forms of seeds are similar to each other in their structure, but in the case of gametophytic apomixis, embryos are formed through the female gametophyte, whereas in the second case, embryos are formed from the ovule's somatic cells.
+In general, both forms of seeds are similar to each other in their structure, but in the case of gametophytic apomixis, embryos are formed through the gametophyte, whereas in the second case, embryos are formed from the ovule's somatic cells.

 Gametophytic Apomixis

-It is a type of apomixis in which embryos are developed autonomously from the unreduced egg cells or other cells of the gametophyte.
+It is a type of apomixis in which embryos are developed autonomously from the haploid egg cells or other cells of the gametophyte.
 This avoids the process of fertilisation, which, upon maturity, will lead to offspring that are genetic replicas of the mother plant.

 Sporophytic Apomixis

-According to this, apomicts are due to several functional genes involved in the process, like meiosis and embryo development.
+Apomixis is influenced by several functional genes involved in the process, like meiosis and embryo development.
 Molecular pathways participate in regulating cell divisions as well as the formation of embryos, allowing the normal sexual reproduction process to be bypassed.

 Role of Specific Genes

 Genes that have been associated with apomixis are usually those that regulate seed development and cell differentiation.
-These include genes that control the formation of unreduced gametes and the maintenance of the diploid genetic state of progeny.
+These include genes that control the formation of haploid gametes and the maintenance of the diploid genetic state of progeny.

 Molecular Pathways Involved